rhdtownsend/msg/docs/source/user-guide/preliminaries.rst

 * extensibility --- MSG handles grids with an arbitrary number of dimensions.

-* portability --- MSG is platform-agnostic and provide APIs for the programming languages commonly used in Astronomy (Fortran, C, Python).
+* portability --- MSG is platform-agnostic and provide APIs for the programming languages (Fortran, C, Python) most commonly used in Astronomy.

 * performance --- MSG provides smooth and accurate interpolates with minimal computational cost.